MohitGoyal19/customer-churn-analysis/README.md

 ## How to Run the Pipeline

 **1. Configure the Target Column**
-Before running, open `src/config.py` and ensure the `RAW_TARGET_COLUMN` variable is set to the exact name of the churn/attrition column in your `account_data.csv` file.
+Before running, open `src/config.py` and ensure the `RAW_TARGET_COLUMN` variable is set to the exact name of the churn/attrition column in your `credit_info.csv` file.

 **2. Execute the Pipeline**
 Run the master script from the root of the project directory: